pattern-lab/patternlab-node/packages/patternengine-node-nunjucks/README.md

 Level of Support is more or less full.
 Partial calls and lineage hunting are supported.
 Nunjucks does not support the mustache-specific syntax extensions, style modifiers and pattern parameters, because their use cases are addressed by the core Nunjucks feature set.

-## Extending the Nunjucks
+## Extending the Nunjucks instance

-To add custom filters or make customizations the nunjucks instance, create a file named `patternlab-nunjucks-config.js` in the root fo your Pattern Lab project.
-It should export a function that takes two paramerters.
-The first parameter being the nunjucks instance and the second the nunjucks instance environment.
+To add custom filters or make customizations to the nunjucks instance, create a file named `patternlab-nunjucks-config.js` in the root of your Pattern Lab project. `patternlab-nunjucks-config.js` should export a function that takes two parameters.
+The first parameter is the nunjucks instance; the second is the nunjucks instance's environment.

 ```
 module.exports = function (nunjucks, env) {